Pattern Hopf algebras: Introduction

-It is then meaningful to compare the construction of a pattern algebra with the Fock functors.
-In fact, a cocomutative comonoid in set species is precisely a presheaf.
+\begin{rem} In the terminology of \cite{aguiar10}, a cocommutative comonoid in set species is precisely what we call here a combinatorial presheaf.
+This is done by identifying $\Delta_{A, B}(a) = a|_A \times a|_B$ with the restrictions of $a$ to the sets $A$ and $B$.
 Furthermore, an associative presheaf is a cocomutative bimonoid in set species.
 The coalgebra structure of the pattern Hopf algebras that we construct here is a subcoalgebra of the dual algebra of the so called \textit{bosonic Fock functor} of these comonoids in linearized set species.
+This is the subject of \cite[Proposition 8.29]{aguiar10}.
 However, the algebra structure is in general different.

 Specifically, on the combinatorial presheaf on graphs introduced below, the corresponding coalgebra structure is the dual of the well known incidence Hopf algebra introduced in \cite{schmitt94}. \end{rem}